 |Egress from Google Cloud||

 Egress traffic is sent through Google's network backbone, leaving at a global edge POP closest to your users.

-Egress traffic is sent to the Internet via a peering or transit network local to the GCP region from which it originates.
+Egress traffic is sent to the internet via a peering or transit network local to the Google Cloud region from which it originates.